Thursday, 5 September 2024

 (d.
 Peter Watkins: Universal, 1967)

-Any of Peter Watkins' films could've easily made this list, but in an era where celebrity supposedly equals moral authority, Privilege seems more timely than ever.
+Any of Peter Watkins' films could've made this list, but in an era where celebrity supposedly equals moral authority, Privilege seems more timely than ever.
 Set at an unspecified time in the (then) near-future, the film depicts a pop star being used by the government as both controlled rebellion and, later, an agent of social conformity.
 While Privilege isn't one of Watkins' best works (his unique faux-documentary style doesn't quite gel here), if you substitute the main character for, say, Taylor Swift, Megan Thee Stallion or Lizzo you'll find yourself gazing directly into the soulless, aspiration-driven void of contemporary pop culture.
 Incidentally, several sequences are recreated practically shot-for-shot in Stanley Kubrick's own dystopian classic A Clockwork Orange.

 The Year of the Sex Olympics